time2backup/windows/package/README.md

 ## Download and install
 1. [Download time2backup here](https://time2backup.github.io/)
 2. Uncompress archive where you want
-3. See the [README](package/README.md) file in the package for next steps.
+3. Double click on the `install.bat` file
+4. When done, you can remove the installer files.

-## Developers: how to build windows package
+## How to use it
-You must be on Linux or macOS to build package.

-1. [Download time2backup archive](https://time2backup.github.io/) for Linux (the sources without git files)
-2. Put time2backup folder in the root of this directory
-3. Your package is ready, you can remove the `.git` directory and archive it to a zip file.
+1. Run the `time2backup.bat` file or double click on time2backup icon
+2. Follow the instructions.

+## Uninstall
+Run the `uninstall.bat` file.

 ## License
 This project is licensed under the MIT License.
 See [LICENSE.md](LICENSE.md) for the full license text.